master3395/cmsms-gapi/README.md

    you can adapt the filter properties to suit your own needs: https://github.com/erebusnz/gapi-google-analytics-php-interface/blob/wiki/UsingFilterControl.md

- * This code has caching support is advisable to set a high cache_time for production websites
+ * This code has caching support it is advisable to set a high cache_time for production websites

 =====
 Howto
 =====

+step 1) Under the root of your CMSMS installation create a directory $root_path/lib/gapi

+        Either check out this github repository, and install dependencies with composer.

+        -- or --

-step 1) Download gapi.php and gapi.class.php to $root_path/lib/gapi/
+        Download gapi.php and gapi.class.php manually to $root_path/lib/gapi
         ! adjust the require on top of gapi.php to point to gapi.class.php

 step 2) Register application under Google Cloud Console and generate a key.p12 authentication file